What to Expect Before Donating Blood

 Right before you sit down to donate, the staff will double-check everything:

-- They’ll clean your arm with antiseptic, just to be sure there’s no chance of infection.
-This is all about keeping things safe and sterile.
+- They will clean your arm with antiseptic, just to be sure there’s no chance of infection.

 8. Safety and Common Worries